AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 Strokes are created with the `editor.createStroke()` method, which accepts more parameters (all optional).
 It's documented [here](/references/scriptruntime/editor/classes/Editor.md#createstroke).

-The `rect` object now exists as a `RectangleNode` instance with a width of 200 pixels, a height of 100, the top-left corner at the coordinate (50, 50) and a pastel pink fill color.
-But **it still needs to be rendered on the page!**
+The `rect` object now exists as a `RectangleNode` instance with a width of 200 pixels, a height of 100, the top-left corner at the coordinate (50, 50) and a pastel pink fill color. <span id="nodeinsertionpoint"></span>But **it still needs to be rendered on the page!**

 ```js
 // appending the rect object to the scene
 editor.context.insertionParent.children.append(rect);
 ```

 Let's unpack this line.
-As it usually happens with any DOM, it's easier if read *backwards*—from the end to the beginning.
-We are appending the `rect` object to the `children` list of the `insertionParent` (which is "the *preferred parent* to insert newly added content into") of the `context` (the "User's current selection context"), a property of the `editor` class.[^1]
+As it usually happens with any DOM, it's easier if read _backwards_—from the end to the beginning.
+We are appending the `rect` object to the `children` list of the `insertionParent` (which is "the _preferred parent_ to insert newly added content into") of the `context` (the "User's current selection context"), a property of the `editor` class.[^1]

 In other words, we're adding `rect` as a sibling of whatever happens to be active at the moment: this is what the `context.insertionParent.children` dance does.
 If you try to add `rect` while a shape nested inside a group is selected, then `rect` will also belong to that group.
-Please note that Adobe Express documents are based on data structures where instances are *appended* to collections: you `append()` a color to a `fills` list and a rectangle to a container's `children` collection.[^2]
+Please note that Adobe Express documents are based on data structures where instances are _appended_ to collections: you `append()` a color to a `fills` list and a rectangle to a container's `children` collection.[^2]

 ![](img/tut/grid-addon-shape.png)